bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Selecting accessed verse has a delay.

 # Brainless JS tasks
+* Rename all selectors with map prefix, camelCase
 * Change all mapStateToProps to grab from selectors
 * Ensure all selectors are used.
 * Change all to use overviewShown and tipsShown.
 Then prefix with is.